SageofPHY6Paths/hinduismdebunked.com/docs/immorality/caste-system.md

 Source: <a href="https://www.sacred-texts.com/hin/manu.htm" target="_blank">sacred-texts.com/hin/manu.htm</a> or <a href="{{ site.baseurl }}/scripture/Manusmriti.pdf" target="_blank">PDF</a>

-These day people discard this book as something that is not related to actual Hinduism.
+These days people discard this book as something that is not related to actual Hinduism.
 But for most of Hinduism's history this book was a part of Hinduism.

 ### MS I.91
 {: .no_toc }